 This infographic was developed for the Performing Arts Tax Working Group, with support from Regroupement des événements majeurs internationaux and Festivals and Major Events.

-The Way Out of the Maze – recording of the web conversation, February 21, 2017
+The Way Out of the Maze – overview of non-resident taxation

 Mobility, Taxation, and Cultural Diplomacy Updates – March 6, 2018